Faroe Islands Travel Guide: 9 Days itinerary visiting nature.

 Is visiting Mykines really worth it?

-Let me elaborate, why I believe this place is overrated: first you need to book in advance the Ferry or Mykines Shuttle Boat to the island (a cost of 700 DKK, around 80 EUR or 100 USD per person for a 20-minute ride to the island, including the return trip).
+Let me elaborate the reason I believe this place is overrated: first you need to book in advance the Ferry or Mykines Shuttle Boat to the island (a cost of 700 DKK, around 80 EUR or 100 USD per person for a 20-minute ride to the island, including the return trip).

 Once you’ve arrived on the island (and to be fair, part of this is my own fault for not researching enough beforehand), at the entrance of the village, there’s a person collecting a fee of 500 DKK (about 64 EUR or 72 USD) solely for the 20-minute hike to see the puffin birds.
 And according to the locals you’re not permitted to trek on your own without a guide.
 So, they tell you that if you’re not interested in the hike, your only option is to stay in the village, where there’s a cafe (which, in my opinion, is also overpriced).